ryandielhenn/slatedb/rfcs/002x-distributed-compaction.md

 - `poll_interval_ms` is used for polling frequency.
 Each poll sleeps for `poll_interval_ms + random(0, poll_interval_ms * 0.1)` to prevent workers from synchronizing on `.compactions` reads.
 This jitter is applied on every poll and requires no configuration.

-- `heartbeat_bytes` is used to tie heartbeats to compaction progress and gives the coordinator a minimum throughput guarantee.
+- `heartbeat_bytes` is used to tie heartbeats to compaction progress and gives the coordinator a liveness guarantee.
 A worker that falls behind this rate will be reclaimed and its job handed off, regardless of whether its event loop is still alive.

 - `heartbeat_min_interval_ms` suppresses heartbeats triggered by `heartbeat_bytes` when processing is fast and should be set well below the coordinator's `worker_heartbeat_timeout_ms`.